Homes inspected by Igor Smetaniuk -

 Here are some other things to beware:

-• Ridiculous titles such as 'Master Inspector'.
-In all the years I've been inspecting Real Estate, I can truly say that this occupation is not a skill which an individual can perfect.
-This smokscreen title was conjured up by a profiteer through the internet.
+• Ridiculous titles such as ‘Master Inspector’ have only recently surfaced.
+In all the years I’ve been inspecting Real Estate, I can professionally state that this occupation is not a skill which an individual can perfect.
+This illusionary title was conjured up by a profiteer through the internet.
 Each and every property is unique, requiring a custom approach by a knowledgeable and perceptive individual.
-Let us be thankful that we don't see signs such as 'Certified Master Doctor'!
+Let us be thankful that we don’t see signs such as ‘Certified Master Doctor’!

-• The useless pitch "I use the technology of an Infrared Camera during my inspections".
+• The useless pitch “I use the technology of an Infrared Camera during my inspections”.
 Most veteran Home Inspectors can make educated assessments of areas with their invaluable human senses.
-Infrared camera technology in the field, labeled as 'Thermography', is highly sophisticated and has its special place for application.
+Infrared camera technology in the field, labeled as ‘Thermography’, is highly sophisticated and has special parameters for application.
 Home Inspections for Real Estate transactions are not the time to do these.
-The right conditions must exist for one of these cameras to 'see' a latent deficiency.
-These conditions are not guaranteed during your inspection, hence, the numerous exclusions that will be stated somewhere in the fine print of that inspector's report.
-Here we go again with 'Certifications' that are easily attainable for the sake of companies wanting to sell an expensive piece of equipment.
-Also, the inferior models of camera, which most all Home Inspectors own due to cost, are too often in the wrong hands of inexperience.
-This marketed tool will distract your Home Inspector from doing their job to key in those amazing natural senses of sight, touch and sound along with focus on cause and effect relationships in Building Science.
+The right conditions must exist for one of these cameras to ‘see’ a latent deficiency.
+These conditions are not guaranteed during your inspection, hence, numerous exclusions are sure to be stated somewhere in the fine print of that inspector’s report.
+The Home Inspection occupation has unjustifiably been targeted by IR camera manufacturers to purchase this technical equipment.
+Quickie ‘Certifications’ followed to further hefty profit margins in promise for high financial rewards to those who purchased the IR equipment.
+In the end, the inferior models of camera, which most all Home Inspectors own due to cost, are too often placed in the wrong hands of inexperience.
+This marketed tool will only distract your Home Inspector from doing their job to engage the amazing natural senses of sight, touch and sound along with focus on cause and effect relationships in Building Science.

-• 'Mold Testing' - If you are being offered or scared into this service you should hang up and call the next number on your list.
-Veteran Home Inspectors call this the 'MOLD IS GOLD' syndrome which is too often used by cheaper priced services to pad their fee higher or by inexperienced inspectors who are sold on a one day 'certification' to know everything there is about mold.
+• ‘Mold Testing’ - If you are being offered or scared into this service you should hang up and call the next number on your list.
+Veteran Home Inspectors call this the ‘MOLD IS GOLD’ syndrome which is too often used by cheaper priced services to pad their fee higher or by inexperienced inspectors who are sold on a one day ‘Certification’ course to know everything there is about mold.
 Think about this seriously - why are you being sold on Mold Testing if the Home Inspector has not even been to the property to assess if their is a reason to do so.
-Your health is not their main concern but merely a matter of substantial profit generated from testing.
-If one does not have a minimum 4-year college degree in the Science of Microbiology, then they should not be testing for mold.
-A sincere Veteran Home Inspector will keenly detect concerns for mold conditions and recommend further evaluation by a qualified professional if needed.
+Your health is not their main concern, but merely a matter of substantial profit generated from testing.
+If one does not have a minimum 4-year college degree in the Science of Microbiology, they should not be testing for mold (fungus).
+Even when testing for any known species is performed, it does not provide a definitive action that is outlined in any current day protocol.
+You’ll simply have a document which shows many numerical values and categories.
+A sincere Veteran Home Inspector will keenly detect concerns for extraordinary mold (fungus) conditions and may recommend further evaluation or treatment by a qualified professional if necessary.

 • Free Homeowner Handbooks or Repair Guides included with your inspection.
 These are an absolute waste of our environmental resources.
 These books are useless in the way of providing generalized explanations about home repairs and maintenance.
 With the internet at your finger tips, you can find detailed information about anything involving your home from true experts while saving paper on useless Handbooks.
 I can bet you that all of these books will sit on a shelf until the next millenium or when needed as a starter log in a fireplace.